 Negotiation and Settlement.
 Once the mediator sees that some progress has been made they may decide to bring you and your spouse back together for a joint discussion.
 The mediator will provide feedback, discuss the issues that were raised in the individual sessions, and help spouses come to a mutually agreeable decision.
 If you and your spouse come to an agreement the mediator may put it in writing and have you sign it on the spot.
 This agreement will be a binding legal contract that you will be legally required to obey.

 Are you in the middle of a divorce but are having a difficult time reaching mutually-agreeable decisions with your spouse?
 Call the Los Angeles divorce attorneys at Berenji & Associates to find out if mediation is the right choice for you.
 Mediation is a powerful dispute resolution tool and can help you overcome tough issues in your divorce.

 Our attorneys have more than two decades of combined legal experience and have helped clients just like you achieve positive results using mediation.
 If you are having trouble seeing eye-to-eye with your spouse, but want to avoid the cost and headache of court, do not hesitate to call us today to learn more.
-We offer a free consultation and would be happy to answer any questions you have.
+Schedule a case consultation, we will be happy to answer any questions you have.